 Electropolishing for the Hydraulic & Pneumatic Industries

 Since the early 1980’s we have been electropolishing various parts for a customer who specializes in manufacturing hydraulic components and control systems.
-The plungers, spools and pins we electropolish are machined from carbon steel and 300 series stainless steel.
-The customer has specified that this family of parts be sent to Able primarily for deburring.
-Their specification includes the amount of material removal to insure that the parts are burr free while keeping the corners sharp.
-After electropolishing the parts are packed in cell trays to avoid part to part contact during shipping.
+The plungers, spools and pins we electropolish are carbon steel and 300 series stainless steel.
+The customer has specified that this family of parts be sent to Able Electropolishing primarily for deburring.
+Their specification includes the amount of material removal to ensure that the parts are burr free while keeping the corners sharp.
+After electropolishing, the parts are packed in cell trays to avoid part to part contact during shipping.

 Over the years, we have been successful in electropolishing poppets for multiple customers.
 One of our customers sends us poppets in various sizes machined from carbon steel.
-After final grinding, the parts are sent for electropolishing to improve the surface finish and to remove any loose flecks of material.
+By electropolishing the carbon steel parts after final grinding, we improve the surface finish and remove any loose flecks of material.
 For this application, our engineering record is set-up to remove .0005” from the diameter.
-As a precautionary measure, after electropolishing we apply a light rust inhibitor prior to packaging in plastic cell trays for shipping.
+As a precautionary measure, after electropolishing, we apply a light rust inhibitor prior to packaging in plastic cell trays for shipping.
 Many of our customers use plastic cell trays to package their parts.
 The cell trays are inexpensive and effective in protecting the parts during transit to and from Able.